- CD Releases

 First awakening to the electric guitar was when on holiday in Swanage, walking along the cliff top. hearing the strains of Wonderful Land by the Shadows wafting up from the fairground in the town centre.
 First instrument was a £4/10s homemade guitar which made the fingers bleed - moving swiftly on to a light blue 3 pick-up Futurama De Luxe with a Watkins copycat echo, a Vox AC30 and the Shadows repertoire.

-While still at school, forming "The Convicts", later "The 'Ighbroughs", and becoming aware of recordings by such artists as Big Bill Broonzy, Robert Johnson, T Bone Walker and John Lee Hooker, my first live introduction to the blues is seeing John Mayall’s Bluesbreakers featuring Eric Clapton at the Harvest Moon in Guilford (a hair-raising moment), and venues around south London, followed by Peter Green's Fleetwood Mac, Savoy Brown, Chicken Shack, Aynsley Dunbar's Retaliation and other British Blues bands of that era, often at the Nag's Head in Battersea.
+While still at school, forming "The Convicts", later "The 'Ighbroughs", and becoming aware of recordings by such artists as Big Bill Broonzy, Robert Johnson, T Bone Walker and John Lee Hooker, my first live introduction to the blues is seeing John Mayall’s Bluesbreakers featuring Eric Clapton at Carshalton Public Hall and the Harvest Moon in Guilford, and venues around south London, followed by Peter Green's Fleetwood Mac, Savoy Brown, Chicken Shack, Aynsley Dunbar's Retaliation and other British Blues bands of that era, often at the Nag's Head in Battersea.
 Also, visiting U.S. stars like Buddy Guy, Albert Collins, Freddy King and BB King.

-Playing guitar in local groups which, amongst others, included Krivoli Rog (which featured vocalist Paul Conroy who later became chairman of the Brit Awards).
-Krivoli Rog performed fake operations - with fake blood - on stage and were banned from the Greyhound pub in Redhill for letting off a smoke bomb.
+Playing guitar in local groups which, amongst others, included Sound of St James and Krivoli Rog (which featured vocalist Paul Conroy who later became chairman of the Brit Awards).
+Krivoli Rog performed fake operations - with fake blood - on stage causing someone to faint at the New Malden Cricket Club Dance, and were banned from the Greyhound pub in Redhill for letting off a smoke bomb.

 While playing violin in a pizza restaurant in Streatham, one of the best British blues singers, Jo Ann Kelly, asks me to play on her album "Do It", which I was proud do do.

 Playing guitar alongside violin with Shakey Vick's Blues Band, which includes bass player Alex Dmochowski, previously with Aynsley Dunbar's Retaliation and later with Frank Zappa.
 Alex and I were planning a band "Wavy Gravy" - which never materialises....A "Blues on the Farm" with Gary Brooker Band (vln) and a couple of gigs with Madeleine Bell at Ronnie Scott's (gtr).
 Current gigs with contemporary blues players include The Nigel Bagge Band and Mike Dowling (USA), Duck Baker (USA,) UK band “Mess of Blues” and Eric Ranzoni’s Blues band.
-Bob Brookes's Voodoo Kitchen and Miller Anderson (ex Keef Hartley and currently Spencer Davis - amongst many others).
+Bob Brookes's Voodoo Kitchen and Miller Anderson.
+"Ain't Nothin' But Blues Bar" with Graham Hinton.

 Listen to two of Mike's guitar tracks